Arndtman/BoyoRPG/README.md

 And Yes, this hub uses non-standard git hierarchical practices.
 The reason behind this is simple: we wanted to pull the entire repo and see the changes from version to version.

-These files CURRENTLY require PYGAME module installed and recommend PYTHON 3.x.
+These files CURRENTLY require PYGAME module installed and recommend PYTHON 3.x and are not tested with any other versions.

 To Install PYGAME:

 python3 -m pip install -U pygame --user

 Final editions will NOT require pygame NOR python.

-These are not tested with any other versions of python.

 To play, open a version (i.e 042 folder) and run BoyoRPG.py